tasket/wyng-backup/README.md

 _Emergency and Recovery situations:_ The `--from` option may be used to retreive from any Wyng archive that is not currently configured in the current system.
-It is specified just like the `--dest` option of `arch-init`:
+It is specified just like the `--dest` option of `arch-init`, and the `--local` option may also be added to override the LVM settings:

 ```